Disease/Disorder

 Coordination of care

-The team caring for a patient who will be undergoing solid organ transplant is of interdisciplinary composition including immunologists, internists, nephrologists, hematologists, surgeons and physiatrists, who work to assess patients, retrieve organs, monitor immunologic status, provide immunosuppression, and assure adequate rehabilitation.
-Other team members may include nurses, physical and occupational therapists, social workers and respiratory technologists, among some.
+Transplant teams are composed of interdisciplinary services, including immunologists, internists, nephrologists, hematologists, surgeons, anesthesiologist, and physiatrists, among some.
+The team helps assess patients, retrieve organs, monitor immunologic status, transplant the new organ, provide immunosuppression, and assure adequate rehabilitation.
+Other team members may include nurses, physical and occupational therapists, social workers, and respiratory technologists, among others.

-Due to vast number of providers involved, coordination of care is usually carried by a single individual who may be called transplant coordinator as well.
-This role seeks to enhance efficient communication between the interdisciplinary team and the patient during any stage of the transplantation process involving activities related to the donor and/or recipient, and including functions like tracking organ recovery, preservation and recipient management.
-After the transplant, care coordinators may facilitate the transition to a new lifestyle, the education on what to expect and potential medical complications, the tracking of laboratories and diagnostic studies, for timely actions.37 Care coordination is identified by the Institute of Medicine as core for improved safety and clinical outcomes.38
+Due to the vast number of providers involved, coordination of care is usually carried by a single individual who may assume the role of a transplant coordinator as well.
+This role is important in facilitating communication between the interdisciplinary team, the patient, and the donor during the whole transplant process.
+The transplant process includes organ recovery, preservation, and recipient management.
+After the transplant, care coordinators help the patient adapt and/or transition to their new lifestyle, provide education on what to expect and about preventable medical complications, and assist on the tracking of laboratories and diagnostic studies, for timely actions.42 Care coordination is identified by the Institute of Medicine as core for improved safety and clinical outcomes.43

 Patient & family education